 Pets, and in particular, cats and dogs can be perfectly compatible with life on a residential or holiday park, often providing their owners with more benefits than just companionship.
-Many residential parks including Barton Group’s Glenholt Park near Plymouth have a relaxed pet policy, providing they are well behaved!
-In association with Barton Group, here are some ideas of how to get the most out of pet ownership.
+Many residential parks including our Glenholt Park near Plymouth have a relaxed pet policy, providing they are well behaved!
+Here are some ideas of how to get the most out of pet ownership.

 Feeling Fit and Healthy

 Not only do pets provide companionship and help improve your physical health, but they can also provide therapeutic and emotional benefits.
 In particular, owning a dog, can keep you really fit.
 Depending on what breed you have, you’ll be getting out 2-3 times a day with your companion, come rain or shine.
 Walking a dog, often doesn’t really feel like exercise, but it helps to get your 10,000 steps in for the day!
 Plus, getting out in the daylight will make sure you’re getting some vital Vitamin D into your system, along with plenty of fresh air.

 Dogs, as well as other pets, can help stave off loneliness and can be great companions.
 They are an easy way to meet other pet owners while out on walks or animal training groups.
 You might also decide to have private animal behavioural / training sessions with other residents, to share the cost and enjoy a shared interest together.